 It started out as a Latin-flavored metropolis with adobe houses, fandango halls, and bull baiting.
 When American miners learned of foreigners working the rich area conflict began.
 The situation came to a climax when the state legislature passed a law requiring foreign miners to pay a monthly tax of $20 per man.
 After some gunplay, over 2,000 Mexicans departed Sonora.
 Ironically, the tax proved to be the end of Sonora as a boomtown.
 Things were so quiet that the local newspaper, Sonora Herald, went out of business.
 The tax was found to be illegal and was repealed in 1851, but Sonora never regained its pre-tax lawlessness.

 Four devastating fires reduced various buildings to ashes, but Sonora still has some historical buildings and Victorian homes to admire.
-For more information about the area visit the Tuolumne County Museum and History Center is housed in what once served as the town jail.
+For more information about the area visit the Tuolumne County Museum and History Center which is housed in what once served as the town jail.

 Sonora Zip Code: 95370